W4LD3V/Daily-Strava-Activity/README.md

 ## Setup

 1. Download this repository.
-2. Fill in the login, client id & client secret information which is found in: https://www.strava.com/settings/api.
+2. Fill in the .env file login, client id & client secret information which is found in: https://www.strava.com/settings/api.
 3. You can change the activity type, name, duration & time which you want to log each day by changing theese variables: `name, type, sport_type, start_date_local`.
 5. Test the app by running `python app.py`.